Location

 Efficacy and safety outcomes supporting the recent FDA approval of acalabrutinib in combination with BR as first-line therapy for transplant-ineligible patients with MCL

-Available research findings with BTK inhibitors without chemotherapy in the up-front and relapsed settings; current role of BTK inhibitor monotherapy or in combination with an anti-CD20 antibody
+Available research findings with and current role of BTK inhibitors without chemotherapy in the up-front and R/R settings

 Available data documenting the comparative tolerability of ibrutinib, acalabrutinib and zanubrutinib

-Risk factors for and reported incidence and severity of cardiac arrhythmias and other cardiovascular toxicities with ibrutinib, acalabrutinib and zanubrutinib
+Risk factors for and reported incidence and severity of cardiac arrhythmias and other cardiovascular toxicities with BTK inhibitors

-Spectrum and incidence of clinically relevant nonhematologic toxicities, including arthralgias/myalgias, gastrointestinal (GI)-related events, cytopenias, infections and rash with BTK inhibitors
+Spectrum and incidence of clinically relevant non-hematologic toxicities, including arthralgias/myalgias, gastrointestinal-related events, cytopenias, infections and rash, with BTK inhibitors

 Appropriate monitoring for and management of treatment-related cardiovascular and noncardiovascular events in patients receiving BTK inhibitors

-MODULE 8: Other Available and Emerging Novel Therapies for R/R FL
+Available and Emerging Novel Therapies for R/R Follicular Lymphoma (FL)

 Published data supporting the FDA approval of zanubrutinib/obinutuzumab for R/R FL and clinical role of this approach in treatment

-Biological rationale for targeting CD19 with tafasitamab for indolent lymphomas
+Biological rationale for targeting CD19 with tafasitamab in indolent lymphomas

 Target Audience